Abdelkader Mesli: Acknowledgement

 Mesli's actions were forgotten after the Second World War.
 It was not until 2010 that his son, Mohamed, rediscovered his father's past and undertook to safeguard this family heritage.
 Despite Abdelkader Mesli having remained relatively discreet about his involvement in the Resistance, he left behind a substantial body of written work and archives.
-Dozens of archival documents and testimonies are documented in the files he bequeaths to his children.
+Dozens of archival documents and testimonies are documented in the files he bequeathed to his children.

 Mesli has not been awarded the title of Righteous Among the Nations because precise research has yet to be done by the Yad Vashem memorial.
 On 12 March 2020, the council of Paris voted unanimously for a street in the French capital to bear the name of Abdelkader Mesli.
 On 15 October 2021, the forecourt in front of the Grand Mosque of Paris bears his name.
 A street has been named Abdelkader Mesli in Bobigny in his honor.

 On 16 October 2022, French President Emmanuel Macron gave an hommage to Abdelkader Mesli.
 Regarding his actions, the rector of the Grand Mosque of Paris, Chems-Eddine Hafiz, declared:My illustrious predecessors have engraved in the national memory a certain idea of humanism.
 The first rector of the Grand Mosque of Paris, Kaddour Ben Ghabrit, along with Imam Abdelkader Mesli, helped save Jewish people from Nazi barbarism.